 - Using items from nature, create a small world scene for lego/small figures.
 You could use rocks, pine cones, leaves, sticks etc.

-- Make a bug hotel using old flower pots, pine cones, sticks etc.
+- Make a bug hotel using old flower pots, pine cones, sticks etc. Do you think you will get some visitors?

 Good morning Class R,